VadimBir/VadimBir.github.io/_teaching/teaching.md

   * Collaborate with faculty to enhance curriculum and incorporate industry best practices
   * Update course materials to reflect current technologies and methodologies
   * Integrate hands-on programming projects that prepare students for professional software development

-## Teaching Philosophy

-Emphasis on practical application of computer science concepts through hands-on projects, collaborative learning, and real-world problem-solving.
-Focus on developing both technical skills and critical thinking abilities essential for success in the technology industry.